jialang/QAChallenge/README.md

 Validate the test using an assert

 Test Scope:
 This automation testsuite is focusing on contact submit functionality and basic performance checks.
 All other features such as social media links, likes are not covered.
 Load test and stress test are not considered in this version.

-Test Tools
+Test Tools:
 1.1 Codeceptjs
 1.2 puppeteer